Chris Leitch: Coaching

 On January 31, 2012, Leitch was named Technical Director for the San Jose Earthquakes Youth Development Academy.

 On August 10, 2015, he was promoted to Technical Director for the San Jose Earthquakes proper, including the first team as well as the academy.

 On June 25, 2017, he was named the head coach of the Earthquakes, replacing Dominic Kinnear.
 His coaching debut was San Jose's 2–1 victory over Seattle Sounders FC in the knockout round of the U.S. Open Cup on June 28, advancing the Earthquakes to the quarterfinals for the first time since 2012 while also achieving the team's first-ever victory over another MLS team during the Open Cup.
 Leitch's first MLS match as head coach saw San Jose beat the LA Galaxy 2–1 at Stanford Stadium on July 1 off of a stoppage time winner from Shea Salinas.

 He was replaced as San Jose's head coach by Mikael Stahre on November 24, 2017, and thereafter returned to his former role as technical director.

 On November 8, 2021, he was promoted from technical director to general manager of the San Jose Earthquakes.

+After 17 years with the team, the Earthquakes would announce the departure of Leitch from the organization on November 14, 2025.